 General Principle

-Ex “s” standard IEC 60079-33 provides a framework to demonstrate how essential safety requirements can be met by an innovative design.
-But before proceeding to special protection “s”, a manufacturer should consider the possibilities for design of electrical equipment using existing techniques and methods with the following order of preference:
+The Ex “s” standard, IEC 60079-33, provides a framework to demonstrate how essential safety requirements can be met by an innovative design.
+But before proceeding to special protection “s”, a manufacturer should consider the possibilities for design of electrical equipment using other existing types of protection and methods recognised by the IECEx system with the following order of preference:

-- Recognized types of protection
+Other existing types of protection recognised by the IECEx system

-- Combination of recognized types of protection
+Combination of other existing types of protection recognised by the IECEx system

-- Methods provided by existing standard IEC 60079-26

-- Other applicable international standards recognized by the IECEx system
+Methods provided by existing standard IEC 60079-26 as recognised by the IECEx system

-When conditions and/or requirements are not completely met by existing techniques as given above, enough documented analysis, evaluation, testing and verification are required to demonstrate how the essential safety requirements have been met against the claimed EPL of the equipment under assessment.
+When conditions and/or requirements are not completely met by existing types of protection and methods as given above, documented analysis, evaluation, testing and verification are required to demonstrate how the essential safety requirements have been met against the claimed EPL of the equipment under assessment.

-According to IEC 60079-33, equipment with special protection “s” shall have levels of protection “sa” (EPL “Ma”, "Ga", “Da”), or “sb” (EPL “Mb”, "Gb", “Db”), or “sc” (EPL “Gc”, "Dc”).
+According to IEC 60079-33, equipment with special protection “s” shall have levels of protection “sa” (EPL “Ma”, "Ga", “Da”), “sb” (EPL “Mb”, "Gb", “Db”), or “sc” (EPL “Gc”, "Dc”).

+Independent verifiers

+Information on independent verifiers from IEC 60079-33

+IEC 60079-33 has the following definition of independent verifier:

+independent verifier

+person or organization, with the appropriate competency in the applied explosion protection methodology, responsible for the verification of design calculations, assessment and testing who are separate and distinct by management and other resources including financial, from the person or organizations responsible for all the activities associated with the design, manufacture or sales of the equipment

+Note 1 to entry: This may be a second or third party assessor, a test laboratory, a certifying body, etc.

+It also includes a note in 5.1:

+NOTE An independent verifier may be an individual or an organization.

 The number of independent verifiers involved in the conformity assessment process depends on the required level of protection.

 According to IEC 60079-33, there shall be an independent verifier plus possible additional independent verifiers as follows: